Northwest Yeshiva High School: Athletics

 A member of the Washington Interscholastic Activities Association (WIAA), within the State Class IB, Northwest Yeshiva competes in multiple sports.
 The school changed its team name from the 613s, a reference to the Torah's total number of mitzvot or commandments, to the Lions in memory of Ari Grashin Z"L, a student of NYHS who died in 2002–Ari being the Hebrew word for lion.

 The Lions compete in men's basketball, women's basketball, women's volleyball, and co-ed cross-country, golf, and track.

+The Lions girls volleyball competed in the annual Atlanta Jewish Academy Girls Volleyball Invitationa l in the fall of 2023.